marcoagpinto/aoo-mozilla-en-dict/en_GB (Marco Pinto)/README_en_GB.txt

               — https://en.wikipedia.org/wiki/Category:Suburbs_in_New_Zealand.
 			 Also added places from OpenStreetMap which were sent to me by Peter C.:
 			 © OpenStreetMap contributors: www.openstreetmap.org/copyright
+2018-08-01 — Slightly higher quality icon
+		   — Added tons of drugs names supplied by the user Andrew Ziem on Kevin's GitHub — Fixed/improved flag "5": "women's" was missing
 -------

 MARCO A.G.PINTO: